OmniLayer/spec/README.md

 1. [Minimum bitcoin transaction fee](#field-number-of-coins) = 10,000,000 (require the buyer to pay a hefty 0.1 BTC transaction fee to the miner, discouraging fake offers)
 1. [Action](#field-sell-offer-sub-action) = 1 (New offer)

-Note that some trading of Test MSC was done with version 0 of this message which did not have the action field.
-Those transactions are treated as action=3 (cancel offer) when the amount is zero.
-If the amount is non-zero, it is treated as action=1 (new offer) unless there is already an offer outstanding from this address, in which case it is treated as action = 2 (update offer).
+Note that some trading of Test MSC was done with version 0 of this message which did not have the Action field.
+Those transactions are treated as Action=3 (Cancel offer) when the Amount for sale is zero.
+For version 0 of this message and Amount for sale = 0 (Cancel offer), the values in the following fields are not tested for validity:
+* Amount of bitcoins desired
+* Time limit in blocks
+* Minimum bitcoin transaction fee

+For version 0 of this message and Amount for sale is non-zero, it is treated as Action=1 (New offer) unless there is already an offer outstanding from this address for the same Currency identifier, in which case it is treated as Action = 2 (Update offer).

 #### Change a Coin Sell Offer